wandb/docs/docs/guides/launch/setup-agent-advanced.md

 # Advanced agent set up

-How you configure the launch agent will depend on numerous factors.
-One of those factors is whether or not the launch agent will build an image for you.
+How you configure the launch agent depends on numerous factors.
+One of those factors is whether or not the launch agent builds an image for you.

 :::tip
-The W&B launch agent will build an image for you if you provide a Git repository based or artifact based jobs.
+The W&B launch agent will build an image for you if you provide a Git repository based or [artifact based jobs](./create-launch-job.md#create-a-job-with-a-wb-artifact).
 :::

-In the simplest use case, you provide an image-based launch job that is executed in a launch queue target environment that has access to your image repository More requirements must be satisfied if you use the launch agent to build images for you.
+In the simplest use case, you provide an image-based launch job that is executed in a launch queue target environment that has access to your image repository.

+The following section describe the requirements you must satisfy if you use the launch agent to build images for you.

 ## Builders